 - handful kale

-- 2 tbsp vinegar I used white wine vinegar
+- 2 tablespoon vinegar I used white wine vinegar

 - Put all the ingredients for the meatballs in a bowl and mix together with your hands before forming into meatballs.